Iamvivek-gupta/interview/README.md

      ```

 ### 5. **Explain the `this` keyword in JavaScript.**
-   - `this` refers to the object that is executing the current function.
-   - In a method, `this` refers to the owner object.
-   - Alone, `this` refers to the global object (in non-strict mode).
-   - In a function, `this` refers to the global object (in non-strict mode).
-   - In an event, `this` refers to the element that received the event.
+  The "this" keyword is used to refer to the object that it belongs to.
+The value of "this" varies depending on the context in which it is used.
+For instance, when used inside a method, "this" refers to the object that the method is called on.
+When used alone, "this" refers to the global object.
+Similarly, when used inside a function, "this" also refers to the global object.
+On the other hand, when used inside an event, "this" refers to the element receiving the event.
+It is important to note that the value of "this" is determined at runtime and depends on the way in which the function or method is called.
    - Example:
      ```javascript
      const person = {